KayChansiri/ClassificationTree/README.md

 4. **Final Model Training**: With the optimal hyperparameters identified, your decision tree undergoes one final training session on the entire training set using these selected settings, culminating in the final model.
 If your approach includes separate training, testing, and validation sets, this final model should also be evaluated using the validation set for an additional layer of assessment.

 5. **Test Set Prediction**: The ultimate step involves deploying this final model to make predictions on a separate test set.
 This crucial phase serves as a definitive evaluation of the model's expected performance on new data, offering a realistic gauge of its generalization capabilities.

+# Training Complexity: Assessing the Time Investment for Model Training

+As previously noted, decision trees stand out for their rapid implementation and straightforward interpretation.
+Their training complexity is relatively low, often characterized by the computational complexity of *O*(*n* X *m* log<sub>2</sub>(*n*)), where *n* represents the number of samples, *m* denotes the number of features, and *O* is the Big O notation.
+This notation is a staple in computer science for describing the upper limit of an algorithm's time or space requirements.

+The expression *O*(*n* X *m* log<sub>2</sub>(*n*)) suggests that the time required to train a decision tree model scales with the number of features and the number of samples.
+After the algorithm has been trained with the training data, the complexity of making predictions is reduced, as it no longer needs to consider the number of features; the model has already completed feature selection during training.
+Consequently, the number of nodes that must be traversed from the root to a leaf is just *O*(log<sub>2</sub>(*n*)).

 # Classification Tree Case Example: Predicting Deposit Subscription for Bank Customers